American Journey Grain-Free canned dog food earns the Advisor’s best rating of 5 stars.

-Even when you consider the protein-boosting effect of the flaxseed, this looks like the profile of a wet dog food containing a significant amount of meat.
+Even when you consider the protein-boosting effect of the flaxseed, this looks like the profile of a canned dog food containing a significant amount of meat.

 However, with 51% of the total calories in our example coming from fat versus just 34% from protein, some recipes may not be suitable for every animal.

-American Journey Grain-Free is a meat-based canned dog food using at least a notable amount of named meats as its main sources of animal protein, thus earning the brand 5 stars.
+American Journey Grain-Free is a canned dog food using at least a notable amount of named meats as its main source of animal protein, thus earning the brand 5 stars.

 American Journey Dog Food